jrappa1738/UART_VHDL_Arty/README.md

 Synthesize and implement! <br />
 Use a serial terminal program like Uterm to communicate over USB.  <br />
 Type into terminal to send ascii characters to the Arty UART.  <br />
-Press Button1 on Arty board (or whatever digital input specified in .xdc) to receive the data back! <br />
+Press Button1 on Arty board (or whatever digital input specified in .xdc) to send the received the data back! <br />

 ## State of the project:
 Finished for now.
 This is a way to get any data you want from a PC into the logical fabric of your FPGA design.
 Excellent!
 Could use later as an IP block. <br /> <br />